Child Custody & Guardianship laws in the UAE

 The UAE provides a different role to the mother and father, notably in the form of custodian and guardian.
 According to the Federal Laws No 28 of 2005 for Personal Affairs, the Mother of a child is the Custodian and she is responsible for the physical possession of the child and their nurturing- day-to-day care.
 She cannot make any decisions on behalf of the children without the consent of the father (one who holds the Guardianship of the Child).
 As a guardian, the father is responsible for providing financial support, shelter, medical care, education and makes crucial decisions on the child’s affairs.
 It also involves guiding the child in terms of morals, religion, and discipline.

-Despite having a differing concept on custody and guardianship, the UAE law aims to protect the child’s best interest, and so do the attorneys and Consultants at legal Maxims Consultants.
-Our local and Indian family lawyers in Dubai offer services that serve the best interest of both parents and children.
+Despite having a differing concept on custody and guardianship, the UAE law aims to protect the child’s best interest.

 While considering divorce, especially for expats, it’s crucial to know where your rights stand in custodial battle, as parents in the UAE do not share equal parental responsibilities like they would in other jurisdictions.
-For this reason, it is wise to look for local and/or Indian family lawyers in Dubai who will assist you to know your custodial standings.
+For this reason, it is wise to look for local and/or international family lawyers in UAE who will assist you to know your custodial standings.

 What you can expect from the UAE Court